eclipse-score/process_description/process/process_areas/safety_management/safety_management_workflow.rst

    | The Safety Manager shall approve the OSS component classification performed by an expert on this component.

-   .. workflow:: Perform Component Safety Analysis
-      :id: wf__perform_comp_safety_analysis
-      :status: valid
-      :responsible: rl__committer
-      :approved_by: rl__safety_manager
-      :input: wp__sw_component_class
-      :output: wp__component_safety_analysis
-      :contains: gd_guidl__component_safety_analysis, gd_temp__component_safety_analysis
-      :has: doc_concept__safety_management_process, doc_getstrt__safety_management_process

-      | The committer is responsible for performing the safety analysis of the component after its classification.
-      | The safety analysis identifies and documents potential safety risks and mitigations for the component.
-      | The Safety Manager reviews and approves the analysis to ensure completeness and compliance with safety requirements.

 .. workflow:: Create/Maintain Safety Package
    :id: wf__cr_mt_safety_package
    :status: valid